zenpoet88/uva-cs-auth-workflow-openstack/README.md

 ## Usage

+### Site Configuration

-Written in python, make sure you have dependencies setup properly.
+Written in python and assumes to be running on Linux, make sure you have dependencies setup properly.

 ```
 $ ./setup.sh
 $ pip install -r requirements.txt
 ```

+### Infrastructure Setup

 Then, you can generate an enterprise: